unoplatform/uno/doc/articles/faq.md

 If you are using JSON.NET, you need [this](https://github.com/unoplatform/uno.Playground/blob/master/src/Uno.Playground.WASM/LinkerConfig.xml)
 This file is referenced in the .csproj like [that](https://github.com/unoplatform/uno.Playground/blob/master/src/Uno.Playground.WASM/Uno.Playground.WASM.csproj#L43)

-## Is NavigationView supported in Uno?
+## Is NavigationView supported in Uno Platform?

-Yes, Uno now supports NavigationView , see [unoplatform/uno#4](https://github.com/unoplatform/Uno/issues/4) for more
+Yes, Uno Platform now supports NavigationView , see [unoplatform/uno#4](https://github.com/unoplatform/Uno/issues/4) for more

-## Is there any particular reason that Uno uses a shared project? and is it possible to use a netstandard project instead?
+## Is there any particular reason that Uno Platform uses a shared project? and is it possible to use a netstandard project instead?

 The view layer needs to be in a shared project because it has native dependencies.
 For your view models and business logic, it's fine to use a separate netstandard project.